Raiden-Numerics/mufem-release/README.md

 # mufem-release
 Release repository for [μfem](http://www.raiden-numerics.com/mufem) ([version](VERSION)).

+We recommend to use Ubuntu 24.04 for the current release.

 Note that currently we require following packages to be installed on the system:
 * python 3.12 or newer
 * glibc 2.39 or newer